-The rind is rich in tannins and is dried and used in traditional medicine as treatment against diarrhoea.
+The rind is rich in tannins and is dried and used in traditional medicine as a treatment against diarrhoea, dysentery and abdominal pains.

-Grows and fruits naturally in humid tropical climates, generally frost-free areas with annual lows of 19 to 25 °C, annual highs of 27 to 34 °C, annual rainfall of 1400 to 4500 mm and a dry season of 3 months or less.
-Mangosteen trees may fail to thrive in areas where the average low of the coldest month is below 15 °C (59 °F).
+Mangosteen grows and fruits naturally in humid tropical climates, generally frost-free areas with annual lows of 19 to 25°C, annual highs of 27 to 35°C, annual rainfall of 1400 to 4500 mm and a dry season of 3 months or less.
+Mangosteen trees may fail to flower and fruit reliably in areas where the average low of the coldest month is below 15°C (59°F).

 Mangosteen is also cultivated with irrigation in areas having a dry season lasting up to 5 months, such as in Darwin, Australia.
 When grown under drier-than-normal conditions, the trees benefit from a micro-climate where irrigation can be misted on them over the top of their canopy.

 New plants are usually raised from seed but can also be started from grafting cuttings onto seedlings.
 Although grafting results in earlier fruiting the fruit tend to be smaller, so seedlings are preferred.
 The seed should be sown soon after they are removed from the fruit, preferably in a free-draining potting mix and in a container not less than 60 cm (2 ft) deep to give the long taproot room to grow.
 The seedlings are then tended in a nursery under shade until they are planted out.